ChristopherPool999/tv-shows999/README.md

 tv-shows999 is a website that uses tv-maze's api https://www.tvmaze.com/api in order to search for information on shows in a netflix-esc design.
 Information includes rating, air date, genre, and show description.
+Practice website in order to gain more knowledge and experience using API's.